g150446/dialog-ehr/docs/specifications/pages/patient-list.md

 ## Overview

-The Patient List Page is the primary inpatient management interface for the Narrative Hospital EHR system.
+The Patient List Page is the primary inpatient management interface for the Dialog Hospital EHR system.
 It displays all admitted patients in a comprehensive table format, allowing healthcare providers to quickly view patient information and navigate to detailed patient records.

 **Page Route**: `/` (root route)
 **Component File**: `app/page.tsx`